Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 We start by adjusting the values of the scaling parameters $\alphac$, $\alphaa$, and $\betaa$ for the tensor $\sigmaeq$ of the \DISC\ model in order to best match the results of the reference cable model.
 The parameter tuning can be easily performed based on the curves of the global power loss $Q_\text{IS}$ as a function of frequency.
 We illustrate the effect of each parameter in Figs.~\ref{alphac_effect}, \ref{alphaa_effect}, and \ref{betaa_effect}.

 For illustration, we consider the flat cable with the properties given in Table~\ref{cable_parameters}.
 It has no keystone angle and the IS contact resistivities are assumed to be uniform over the cable.
-A uniform transverse magnetic field, described by a phasor $\vec{\hat h}_\text{app} = h_\text{app}\vec{\hat \theta}$, is applied in a direction $\vec{\hat \theta}$ that makes an angle $\theta$ with $\ex$.
-We fix $\mu_0 h_\text{app} = 10$~mT (the equations being linear, the actual amplitude does not matter).
+A uniform transverse magnetic field, described by a phasor $\mat{h}_\text{app} = h_\text{app}\vec{\hat \theta}$, is applied in a direction $\vec{\hat \theta}$ that makes an angle $\theta$ with $\ex$.
+We fix $\mu_0 h_\text{app} = 10$~mT.
 We cover frequencies ranging from $10$~mHz to $10$~kHz.

 For the main crossing parameter $\alphac$, we consider a field directed along $\ey$.
 Varying the value of $\alphac$ results in a frequency shift of the loss curve.
 The value of $\alphac$ can be adjusted in order to ensure that the homogenized loss curve best fits the reference loss curve.
 For the considered cable, the value $\alphac = 0.43$ leads to an excellent match, at least for frequencies below $\approx 500$~Hz.
 The situation at higher frequencies is discussed later in Section~\ref{sec_field_comparison}.
 The relative difference between peak loss values is smaller than $0.5\%$.
-The match between the loss amplitudes and between the shape of the loss curves is a direct result of the \DISC\ model which requires no further tuning.
+The match between the loss amplitudes and between the shape of the loss curves is a direct result of the \DISC\ model which requires no tuning.

 For the main adjacent parameter $\alphaa$, we consider a field directed along $\ex$.
 Variations of $\alphaa$ also lead to a frequency shift of the $Q_\text{IS}$ curve.
 For this cable, a good fit is obtained with $\alphaa = 0.53$.
 With that value, the maximum relative difference between the loss calculated by both models is $11.6\%$ in the simulated frequency range.